 - GHYW also represented RALLY at the Governor’s Summit for Grays Harbor region.

 - GHYW added Elma School District to the list that were served.
-The number of employer/mentor host increased to 45 and exposure to 600 potential students in the county.
+The number of employer/mentor host increased to 45 and 32 interns.
 GHYW was invited by WA STEM to present with one other organization the Federal Department of Labor.
 There was a pilot expansion in offering a Career Pathway Program funded by Pacific Mountain Workforce

 - Development Council and Greater Grays Harbor, Inc. The second year in partnership with The Arc of GH offering summer jobs to Special Education students, alongside GHYW first stand-alone summer internship program.

 - Hired a full time Program Coordinator in November with grants from the Medina and Discuren Foundations.